Water crisis in Metro Manila: Turning to Singapore

 The water shortage saw President Rodrigo Duterte turned to Singapore for help.
-On March 19, in an exchange with Singapore's Ambassador to the Philippines, Mr Gerard Ho, President Duterte stated "We need a lot of advice from Singapore, and I'm sure the advice will go a long way to help us solve our problem, especially water."
+On March 19, in an exchange with Singapore's Ambassador to the Philippines, Gerard Ho, President Duterte stated "We need a lot of advice from Singapore, and I'm sure the advice will go a long way to help us solve our problem, especially water."
 President Duterte was interested in Singapore's desalination plants, as a viable option for the Philippines.
 In response, a spokesperson from the Ministry of Environment and Water Resources said: "We are happy to share our developmental experience and support the efforts of our neighbours to build up their water sustainability."
-Currently, Singapore has five desalination plants which supplies up to 30 per cent of Singapore's water demand.
+During that time, Singapore has five desalination plants which supplies up to 30 percent of Singapore's water demand.

-Dr Cecilia Tortajada, a senior research fellow at the Institute of Water Policy of the Lee Kuan Yew School of Public Policy (LKYSPP), said: "Singapore has developed very quickly, so it has the knowledge of advanced countries but it also has knowledge of how to solve problems of developing countries, because you still have the workforce that worked (and solved problems) in the 1970s".
+Dr. Cecilia Tortajada, a senior research fellow at the Institute of Water Policy of the Lee Kuan Yew School of Public Policy (LKYSPP), said: "Singapore has developed very quickly, so it has the knowledge of advanced countries but it also has knowledge of how to solve problems of developing countries, because you still have the workforce that worked (and solved problems) in the 1970s".

 Furthermore, it was noted that Singapore has good long-term resilience strategies and cost-effective water security measures for its water supply.
 "What can Manila learn from Singapore?
 Firstly, long-term planning and realisation of the importance of water as a strategic resource at the highest levels of government," Dr Tortajada added.
 She added that the setting up of desalination plants would not be enough; that the Philippines' water problems could only be solved if all levels of government prioritised the issue.